ritcheyer/lifework/exercise/README.md

 Toes-2-Bar (scaled to knee-to-elbows)
 ```

-**NOTES:** Completed 10 pushups of round of 18.
+**NOTES:** Completed 10 push-ups of round of 18.
 Lower than my PR from [5/5/17](https://github.com/ritcheyer/lifework/blob/master/exercise/2017.md#55) by 26 reps.

 ### 2/14